SAP-samples/teched2023-IN261/exercises/ex5/README.md

 ![Pic 8](/./images/ex5-8.png)

-6. Now we want to learn about all warm-blooded animals getting born
+6. Now we want to learn about all warm-blooded animals being born

 - Go to the Subscriber
 - delete the topics your are listening to